Here’s the scenario.

 More importantly, which should you focus on first?

-In this post, I highlight the pros and cons of each option, drawing on my personal experience.
+In this post, we highlight the pros and cons of each option, drawing on our personal experiences.

 By the end, you should know with certainty which path to take.